apache/spark/docs/graphx-programming-guide.md

 avgAgeOfOlderFollowers.collect.foreach(println(_))
 {% endhighlight %}

-> Note that the `mapReduceTriplets` operation performs optimally when the messages (and their sums)
+> Note that the `mapReduceTriplets` operation performs optimally when the messages (and the sums of
-> are constant sized (e.g., floats and addition instead of lists and concatenation).
+> messages) are constant sized (e.g., floats and addition instead of lists and concatenation).
 More
 > precisely, the result of `mapReduceTriplets` should ideally be sub-linear in the degree of each
 > vertex.